shimspedy/repbio/content/australia/queensland/keith-pitt/_index.md

 seo_title: "contact representatives Keith Pitt "
 subheader:
      greeting: Contact representatives Keith Pitt
-     description: Keith John Pitt (born 31 August 1969) is an Australian politician.
-He is a member of the National Party and has represented the Division of Hinkler in Queensland since the 2013 federal election.
-He was a member of cabinet in the Morrison Government as Minister for Resources and Water and also served as an assistant minister in the Turnbull Government.
-He was an electrical engineer and businessman before entering politics.
+     description: Keith John Pitt is an Australian politician who represents the Division of Hinkler in Queensland as a member of the National Party.
 description: Contact representatives Keith Pitt of Queensland.
 Contact information for Keith Pitt includes email address, phone number, and mailing address.
 image: keith-pitt.jpeg
 video: